chrisjkellett/ruby_projects/README.md

-# ruby_projects
+# ruby tests and projects
-small projects and katas in ruby
+small projects and katas in ruby with rspec

 # histogram
 counts the frequency of words in a given string and returns a hash of the results